garciadavid2000/advanced-web-dev-2025-fall/README.md

 ## Database volume

 When running docker compose locally, it creates a `MySQL` container that stores your data and persists it to a volume.
 You should notice that by default, the .env file for the backend has
 `FLASK_ENV="production"`.
 This is to help docker identify that it is meant to use the relevant `MySQL` connections in the same .env file.
+This is important, because for testing it uses a `SQLite` database in memory.

 ## Deployment Info

 In the previous section I went into detail about the struggles we had with deployment.
 Here I will go into more detail regarding how our deployment process works.

 ### CI
 Each feature we make is done on a branch off of main.
 When we are done with the feature we make a pull request into main.
 This initializes the CI pipeline that runs all of our tests to make sure our code is working as expected.
 This allows us to see if there are any problems **before** merging into main.

 ### CD
-After making sure that the tests all ran, we are then able to merge into main.
+After making sure that the tests all ran successfully, we are then able to merge into main.
 Once the branch has been merged the testing pipeline is run one more time with the merged codebase to make sure everything works as expected.
 If this succeeds, Railway then automatically detects that the pipeline was a success and begins the deployment process.

 There are three main parts of our app that we'll be focusing on for deployment.
 Our frontend, backend, and main dockerfile.